PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

 # 📝 VGU_OpticalCharacterRecognition

-Welcome to Project OCR Main!
+Welcome to VGU_OpticalCharacterRecognition!
 This is a full-stack powerhouse for Optical Character Recognition (OCR) and document processing. 🧠✨ We've combined a slick Python FastAPI backend with a stunning React/Vite frontend to bring you a seamless experience.

 Got an image with text?
 Upload it! 🖼️ Want to extract text, pinpoint keywords, find related articles, and get a neat summary?
 You're in the right place. ✅